About

 Lyane began her impactful career at Saint Andrew’s Autism School, where she skilfully designed and implemented Individualised Education Plans and promoted educational and personal growth in her students.
 She then continued her professional journey at Behavioural Therapy Centre, further enhancing her expertise in behaviour therapy.
 Lyane is currently pursuing a Bachelor of Science in Psychology at the Singapore University of Social Sciences and holds a Diploma in Special Education from the National Institute of Education.

-As a certified Applied Behaviour Analysis Technician, Lyane utilises a variety of evidence-based strategies, including Discrete Trial Training, Task Analysis, and augmentative communication tools like PECS and Proloquo2go.
+As a trained behaviour therapist Lyane utilises a variety of evidence-based strategies, including Discrete Trial Training, Task Analysis, and augmentative communication tools like PECS and Proloquo2go.
 Her approach is characterised by patience, determination, and meticulousness—qualities that greatly benefit her students and reassure their families.

 Passionate about empowering parents, Lyane focuses on enhancing skills training to support their child’s development effectively.
 Her commitment to building strong, supportive relationships with families underscores her invaluable role in our team and the broader community we serve.